apache/openwhisk-wskdebug/README.md

 With `launch`, VS Code will automatically pick an unused debug port and pass it as `--inspect=port` param to `wskdebug` as if it were `node`, and `wskdebug` understands this as alias for its `--port` argument.

 Otherwise you have to make sure to pass a different `--port` to each `wskdebug`.
-Similarly, if you use browser live reloading for multiple actions, you must specify different ports for that uing `--lr-port` on each instance.
+Similarly, if you use a browser live reloading for multiple actions, you must specify different ports for that uing `--lr-port` on each instance.

 <a name="nodejs-plain-usage"></a>
 ### Node.js: Plain usage